 You’re not limited to these examples above, ROUND can be used with almost any function.

 ROUND to the nearest 5 cents

 What say you priced products in 5 cent increments, but you found that when you marked up the cost price you often ended up with an amount that didn’t end in a 5 or a whole number.
 Take the example below where the selling price calculates at $9.96, but you have to price it at $9.95 or $10.00.

 You can use the ROUND functions here too.

 By dividing the calculation by 5 cents (0.05) and rounding it to 0 decimal places, you can then multiply it by 5 cents (0.05) to get the correct amount.

 If you wanted to round to the nearest 50 cents you would just replace the two instances of 0.05 with 0.50.

-Alternatively you could use the CEILING or FLOOR functions to do this, but that’s a lesson for another day.
+Alternatively you could use the CEILING or FLOOR functions to do this.

 Did you find this useful, or did it open a can of worms?
 Let us know by leaving a comment.

 Share the knowledge with your friends and colleagues on Twitter, Facebook, Google+, LinkedIn etc.